-The municipal capital projects are funded through the Municipal Infrastructure Grant (MIG) and by contributions from the local mines.
-For the 2013/14 and 2014/15 financial years, the Municipality could not commit the MIG allocation hence the budget was adjusted downwards by R12.7m and R19,7m respectively.
+The municipal capital projects are funded through the Municipal Infrastructure Grant (MIG) and the local mines.
+For the 2013/14 and 2014/15 financial year, the Municipality could not commit the MIG allocation hence the budget was adjusted downwards by R 12.
+7 m in 2013/14, and R19, 7 m in 2014/15 financial years.
 It has been confirmed that the Municipality has been utilising the MIG grant to pay salaries and as such contractors have abandoned sites due to non-payment on services rendered.
-The municipality made arrangements with Treasury for the funds to be recovered by deducting R4,2m quarterly from the equitable share allocation.
+The municipality made arrangements with Provincial Treasury for the funds to be recovered by deducting R4, 2 m quarterly from equitable share allocation.